Ecodev/gims/docs/content/data_input2.rst

 .. warning::

     To avoid that unwanted modifications be performed to existing validated and published data, all existing questionnaires are "locked" (data in the cells with a grey background can't be edited).
-If modifications must really be made, you must first "Edit the questionnaire" and change the Status from "Published" to "New" [1]… and then clic on "Save and close" [2]
+If modifications must really be made, you must first "Edit the questionnaire" and change the Status from "Published" to "New" [1]… and then click on "Save and close" [2]

 .. image:: img/contribute_jmp6.png
     :width: 100%
     :alt: Change the status of a questionnaire

 Back to the questionnaire, you can now modify existing values as well as add new data or delete existing info.
-Simply clic in the cell, change the value and clic somewhere outside the cell for it to update automatically.
+Simply click in the cell, change the value and click somewhere outside the cell for it to update automatically.

 .. _DI create new JMP questionnaire: